thoughtdealership/legalmattic/Privacy-Policy.md

 *   We store your GitHub username and your email address.
 This is the only personal information that we collect about you through the operation of our services.
 *   We store personal information for only as long as you use our services.
 *   We never share your email address with third parties.
-Email communication is disabled by default.
 *   We aim for full transparency on how we gather, use, and share your personal information.

 Below is our Privacy Policy, which incorporates and clarifies these principles.